-The International Who’s Who of Mining Lawyers has brought together two of the leading practitioners in the world to discuss key issues facing lawyers today.
+The International Who’s Who of Mining Lawyers has brought together four of the leading practitioners in the world to discuss key issues facing lawyers today.

 In this section we analyse the findings of our research in greater depth to identify the firms and practitioners who stand out worldwide.

 With over 16 years of experience in researching the global business law marketplace, Who’s Who Legal analyses the key trends and developments in international mining law and business over the past year.
 We identify trends relating to financing difficulties experienced by junior mining companies, and the negative impact of state participation in mining projects.